Trump Tower wiretapping allegations

-On March 4, 2017, Donald Trump wrote a series of posts on his Twitter account that accused former President Barack Obama's administration of wiretapping his phones at his Trump Tower office late in the 2016 presidential campaign.
+On March 4, 2017, Donald Trump wrote a series of posts on his Twitter account that falsely accused former President Barack Obama's administration of wiretapping his "wires" at Trump Tower late in the 2016 presidential campaign.
 Trump called for a congressional investigation into the matter, and the Trump administration cited news reports to defend these accusations.
 His initial claims appeared to have been based on a Breitbart News article he had been given which repeated speculations made by conspiracy theorist Louise Mensch or on a Bret Baier interview, both of which occurred the day prior to his Tweets.
 By June 2020, no evidence had surfaced to support Trump's claim, which had been refuted by the Justice Department (DOJ).

 Representative Devin Nunes, the then-chair of the House Permanent Select Committee on Intelligence, said he would investigate the claim.
 At a committee open hearing on March 20, 2017, FBI Director James Comey stated that neither the FBI nor the Justice Department possessed any information to support Donald Trump's wiretapping allegations.
 Nunes stated on March 23 that the Trump administration's communications might have been legally monitored during the transition period as part of an "incidental collection".
 Intelligence Committee leaders later said they found no evidence to support the claim.